 - Building own sales channels i.e. retail or direct-to-customer sites

 - Changing the organizational structure

 Examples of analyses in consumer goods businesses

-The analysis you will conduct obviously will depend on the type of the business you are analyzing as well as the scope of the project.
-To give you a flavor of what to expect below some examples of analyses:
+The analysis you will conduct obviously will depend on the type of business you are analyzing as well as the scope of the project.
+To give you a flavor of what to expect below are some examples of analyses:

 - Creating framework for increasing sales in consumer goods business

 - How to shorten the lifespan of the product – analysis in Excel